NIO ES8 braking, upgraded for the way a heavy EV is actually used

 1. Confirm platform

-Start with the exact vehicle: this article is based on the NIO ES8 NT2.0 platform.
+Start with the exact vehicle.
+This article is based on the NIO ES8 NT2.0 platform, which is the relevant generation for this hardware path.

 2. Confirm wheel size

 The featured package is built around 22-inch wheel fitment.
-If your ES8 runs 21-inch factory wheels, clearance needs to be checked carefully.
+If your ES8 runs 21-inch factory wheels, clearance for the 405 mm rotor and GT6 caliper needs to be checked carefully.

 3. Confirm hardware path